SearockApps/sparklingstar/README.md

-# Done waste your time here!
+# Dont waste your time here!